 Northwest Horticultural Council

 The Northwest Horticultural Council (NHC) represents the deciduous tree fruit industry of Idaho, Oregon, and Washington on issues ranging from food safety to international trade access.
 For more than 50 years, the NHC has provided information on tariff and non-tariff barriers to our fruit exporters.

-This publication is intended to provide information that might be needed by a person interested in exporting apples, pears, or sweet cherries to selected markets of interest.
+This Export Manual is intended to provide information that might be needed by a person interested in exporting apples, pears, or sweet cherries to selected markets of interest.

-The NHC thanks the United States Department of Agriculture’s Foreign Agricultural Service (FAS) for its help in providing information needed for this project.
+The NHC thanks the United States Department of Agriculture’s Foreign Agricultural Service (FAS) for its help in providing information needed for this publication.
 Special appreciation goes to the individual officers of FAS stationed in U.S. embassies overseas who provide useful information in response to our frequent inquiries.

 This manual is only intended to be an initial guide to the export trade of specific deciduous tree fruits.
 Tariff and non-tariff measures can change with great speed and frequency.
 Commercially important information should be rechecked and verified with knowledgeable parties in the country of interest prior to sales or shipment.

 Material changes made to the Export Manual are posted in red for a two-week period following any such change.

 The NHC assumes no responsibility for any errors or omissions incurred in preparing and publishing this manual.
 Any errors or omissions noted, or questions or advice related to the manual, should be directed to Riley Bushue, director of congressional relations and export programs, at 509-453-3193.